 Back in 2010, I became obssessed with crocheting amigurumi Cthulhus.
 I dubbed myself “cthulhuchick” and sold them online for a few years.
 I made an ebook of Lovecraft's fiction for my own reference and began giving it away online.
 I soon became an accidental expert on his work — a mixed blessing considering the deep racism.
 I started a podcast on Clark Ashton Smith's work which has its own challenges.

 I moved away from the “cthulhuchick” name to “Arkham Archivist” to emphasize my interests in the historical and separate myself a little from an apparent uncritical embrace of things Lovecraftian.
-Writers like Chris Spivey, Silvia Moreno-Garcia, Victor LaValle, who engage and confront the source material’s racism while bringing out the best of the Weird, inspire me in my work.
+Writers like Chris Spivey, Silvia Moreno-Garcia, Victor LaValle, who engage and confront the source material's racism while bringing out the best of the Weird and cosmic horror, inspire me in my work.
 I hope to be part of making the field a better place for everyone.